Finding and selecting sources

 As well as specific advice on resources to use for different subjects, this guide also contains advice on:

-In some EPQs it is compulsory to process raw data of some sort.
+In some EPQs you might need to process raw data of some sort.
 This may be:

 Whichever sort of data you have, it is very important to think about and comment on how it was collected and how that may affect your results.
 A tool like the CRAAP test is just as useful for data as it is for other types of source, paying particular attention to study/experiment design and sampling.